ccmarris/chatgpt_docgen/README.md

 - Progress bar for prompt processing
 - Graceful handling of interruptions (partial results are saved)
 - Flexible prompt source: use a file or modify the built-in list (`prompts.py`)
+- Supports loading API key and defaults from an ini file
+- Optionally output only responses (no prompts)
+- Optionally include a document title
+- (Reserved) Option to generate a table of contents

 ## Requirements